wikimedia/wikimedia-fundraising-SmashPig-vendor/amzn/login-and-pay-with-amazon-sdk-php/README.md

 ## Quick Start

 Instantiating the client:
-Client Takes in parameters in the following format
+PaymentsClient Takes in parameters in the following format

 1. Associative array
 2. Path to the JSON file containing configuration information.